 Did you know that from February 1st every year, penalties and interest charges accumulate on your unpaid tax bill in Texas, and you end up paying more than your original bill?
 Interest is 12.0% per year on your base tax bill outstanding every month until the account is fully paid.

 Penalties are 6% on February 1st, 1% on the first of March to June, with a final 2% penalty on July 1st.
-And from July 1st, an up to 20 percent penalty for attorney fees accrues to your property tax bill.
+And from July 1st, an additional up to 20 percent penalty on all monies due for attorney fees accrues to your property tax bill.
 Ultimately, the collection fees, penalties, and interest on property taxes can be around 48% in the first year alone.

 How else does a tax lien affect your credit?
-When a property tax lien is placed on your residential or commercial property, the taxing authority has the right to foreclose on it.
+When a property tax lien turns into a judgment on your residential or commercial property, the taxing authority has the right to foreclose on it.
 It means you could lose your home in a foreclosure sale, and the funds are used to pay the outstanding property taxes.

 Property Tax foreclosure in Texas is via a judicial process.
-Those attorneys fees referenced above pay lawyers to file suit against you, ultimately obtain a judgment, and then foreclose on that judgment.
+Those attorneys’ fees referenced above pay lawyers to file suit against you, ultimately obtain a judgment, and then foreclose on that judgment.
 What does all of that mean?
-You will be served with a lawsuit, along with anyone that has an interest in the property (your HOA, other owners, lenders, and/or other creditors).
+You will be served with a lawsuit, along with anyone who has an interest in the property (your HOA, other owners, lenders, and/or other creditors).

 AFIC can provide you with an instant quote by completing the form on our homepage.
 For qualifying properties, we can help you pay off your delinquent taxes and offer you the following benefits: